 Exam questions will be drawn from material covered in lectures and in the text.
 Be sure to read assigned material before class, and be ready to take notes in class.

 Grading: The following grading system will be used, subject to modifications that may become necessary as the class progresses:

-All homework and writing assignments -- about 750 points
+All homework and writing assignments (including the required grammar assessment) -- about 700 points

-Three exams/weekly news quizzes -- about 200 points
+Three exams/frequent news journals -- about 250 points

 Class participation, attendance and attitude -- 50 points